aneoconsulting/ArmoniK/README.md

 # Armonik deployement <a name="armonik-deployment"></a>
 All instructions to build, deploy and test Armonik software on Linux are described in [Armonik on Linux](./infrastructure/README.md)

+# How Run ArmoniK.Samples <a name="how-to-run-armonik.samples"></a>
+Instructions to run ArmoniK.Samples are described in [Run Samples](https://github.com/aneoconsulting/ArmoniK.Samples/blob/main/README.md)